-Paskal Food Market is also a cozy place for hangout.
-Many of Bandung’s famous cafe open a branch here, offering choices of coffees and other beverages.
+Paskal Food Market is also a cozy place to hang out.
+Many of Bandung’s famous cafes open a branch here, offering choices of coffee and other beverages.
 There are live music performances to entertain visitors every day.
-On occasion, Paskal Food Market holds a viewing party for big events.
-Such as the World Cup and Moto GP.
+On occasion, the venue hosts live show sports events like the World Cup and Moto GP.

 Paskal Food Market’s Top Picks

-The thousands menu at Food Market will confuse any first timer here.
+The thousands of menus at Food Market will confuse any first-timer here.
 Here are some highlights: Sate Maulana Yusuf, Gado-Gado Cihampit, and Taliwang Jaya.
 As the name indicated, Sate Maulana Yusuf sells Indonesian traditional meat skewer, satay.
 Their recipe has been perfected since 1950, making it one of the legendary cuisines in Bandung.

-Gado-Gado Cihapit offers Gado – Gado, an Indonesian traditional salad made from boiled eggs and vegetables.
-Established since 1979, the restaurant is known for its peanut sauce.
-Which unlike a typical Gado-Gado sauce, is not spicy at all.
+Gado-Gado Cihapit, is an Indonesian traditional salad made from boiled eggs and vegetables.
+Established in 1979, the restaurant is known for its tasty peanut sauce.
+Which, unlike a typical Gado-Gado sauce, is not spicy at all.
 Queue among impatient food hunters at their Paskal Food Market stall.

-At only IDR 21k per portion, the taste of the melting sauce in visitors’ tongue will make this dish seems underpriced.
-Taliwang Jaya’s best selling dish is roasted chicken.
+At only Rp21.000 per portion, the taste of the melting sauce will make this dish seems underpriced.
+Taliwang Jaya’s best-selling dish is roasted chicken.
 Taste how the spices’ flavor marinated well inside the juicy meat.
 The dish is served with warm rice and fresh vegetables.
-Visitors can also request additional side dishes, such as fried tempeh and tofu.
+Diners can also request additional side dishes, such as fried tempeh and tofu.

 Famous Picks For Snacks & Dessert

-Bola Ubi is fried sweet potato balls snack loved by many Bandung locals.
+Bola Ubi is a fried sweet potato balls snack loved by many Bandung locals.
 Get a bag of Bola Ubi and taste these delicious crispy little balls.
-At Paskal Food Market, a bag of Bola Ubi costs only IDR 13k.
+At Paskal Food Market, a bag of Bola Ubi costs only Rp13.000.
 Buyers can either choose plain Bola Ubi without any fillings or the ones with chocolate or cheese fillings.

 Coffee, Music & Romantic Ambiance

-Not everyone visiting Paskal Food Market to dine until the stomach can’t take it.
+Not everyone visits Paskal Food Market to dine until their stomach can’t take it.
 Spend a laid-back evening with just a snack and a cup of coffee, it’s also a legit thing to do here.
-Pick a seat outdoor among thousands of little lamps which add a romantic vibe to the evening.
-Enjoy the cozy romantic setting and listen as the musicians play some ballads on the stage.
+Pick a seat outdoors among thousands of little lamps which add a romantic vibe to the evening.
+Enjoy the cozy romantic live music and listen as the musicians play some ballads on the stage.

 Fountain of Hope

-Paskal Food Market has a koi pond with a fountain on it called Fountain of Hope.
-Built in a European style, the fountain features a statue of a man holding a ring on his hand.
-A signboard stated that whoever successful to throw a coin through the ring will be granted a life of good luck.
+Paskal Food Market has a koi pond with a fountain called the fountain of hope.
+Decorated in a European style, the fountain features a statue of a man holding a ring in his hand.
+A signboard stated that whoever is successful throw a coin through the ring will be granted a life of good luck.
 Accept the challenge, whether it’s true or not, a fulfilled wish wouldn’t hurt anybody.

 Visit The Mall

-Towering over Paskal Food Square, Paskal HyperSquare Shopping Mall is hard to ignore.
-It’s a mall also with an outdoor Concept.
+Towering over Paskal Food Square, Paskal HyperSquare shopping mall is hard to ignore.
+It’s a mall with an outdoor concept.
 Here, shop among plenty of stores selling local and international brands.
-Shopping addict would love fast fashion choices offered by international names such as Zara and H&M. The mall also has a cinema and a trampoline park called AMPED.
+Shopping addicts would love fast fashion choices offered by international names.
+The mall also has a cinema and a trampoline park called AMPED.

 Paskal Food Market Opening Hours

 Unlike many food markets in the country which only open on weekends.
 Paskal Food Market opens daily from Monday to Sunday.
-It also opens until late at night, at from 10 AM to 11.30 PM on weekdays and 12.30 AM on weekends.
+It also opens until late at night, from 10 AM to 11.30 PM on weekdays and 12.30 AM on weekends.
 To order food here, order directly at the stall.
-The vendor will give a receipt which visitors then pay for it at the cashier.
+The vendor will give a receipt which then foodies need to pay at the cashier.

 How To Get To Paskal Food Market

-Paskal Food Market is only a walking distance from Bandung Railway Station.
-To get there, exit through the south entrance gate of the station and the food market is 500 m to the right.
-It’s also only 1 km from Ciroyom Bus Station.
-Visitors can either walk to reach the food market or use a motorcycle taxi ojek service.
+Paskal Food Market is only a walking distance from Bandung railway station.
+To get there, exit through the south entrance gate of the station, and the food market is 500 m to the right.
+It’s also only 1 km from the Ciroyom bus station.
+Visitors can either walk to reach the food market or use a motorcycle taxi service.

 From Bandung Husein Sastranegara airport, the public transport option is by public van.
-Take minivan with Ciroyom-Lembang route (fare is IDR 5000).
-Stop at the Ciroyom Bus Station then continue walking to Paskal Food Market.
+Take the minivan line Ciroyom-Lembang route, the fare is Rp5.000.
+Stop at the Ciroyom bus station then continue walking to Paskal Food Market.
 Another option is by taxi, which should be cheap considering the food market is only 5,4 km from the airport.